underthehai/tp/docs/DeveloperGuide.md

       Use case ends.

-**Use case: UC17 - View accommodation in travel plan**
+**Use case: UC17 - View accommodations in travel plan**

 **MSS**

 1. User <ins>navigates to a specific travel plan (UC1)</ins>.
-2. User requests to view accommodation.
+2. User requests to view accommodations.
-3. Wanderlust shows the list of accommodation.
+3. Wanderlust shows the list of accommodations.

     Use case ends.